sadhanavadrevu/DH110/interface-design/impression-test.md

 #### Sadhana Vadrevu
-So upon first impression between these two color schemes, which one catches your eye,
+So upon first impression between these two color schemes, which one catches your eye?

 #### Zach
-I would say the lighter color scheme so the one on the left the green color scheme,
+I would say the lighter color scheme, so the one on the left - the green color scheme.

 #### Sadhana Vadrevu
 Okay.
 Any reason why?